pytorch/torchdynamo/TROUBLESHOOTING.md

 The `forward` method of the `Repro` module contains the exact op which causes the issue.
 When filing an issue, please include any minified repros to aid in debugging.

-If minifying the error doesn't seem to help, another tool that can aid in debugging is to dump the TorchInductorIR and state.

 ### Backend Compiler Errors
-With backend compilers other than TorchInductor, the minifier can be run on the graph that is captured by TorchDynamo before it is passed to the backend compiler.
-The prcoess is nearly identical to the procedure in [errors in TorchInductor](#torchinductor-errors) with two important caveats.
+With backend compilers other than TorchInductor the prcoess for finding the subgraph causing the error is nearly identical to the procedure in [errors in TorchInductor](#torchinductor-errors) with two important caveats.
+Namely, that the minifier will now be run on the graph that is traced by TorchDynamo, not the output graph of AOTAutograd.
 Let's walk through an example.

 ```py
 import torch